orcus69/MemoryPuzzleNFT/README.md

 # Memory Puzzle NFT
 A memory game on blockchain
 ## init
-for initiate this project you'll need to run a local blockchain to scape from the gas fee of ethereum mainnet, you can do it with [Ganache](https://trufflesuite.com/ganache/)
+To initiate this project you'll need to run a local blockchain to scape from the gas fee of ethereum mainnet, you can do it with [Ganache](https://trufflesuite.com/ganache/)

 ## dependencies